nmacbean/GEOG-G489-589/Exercise 7: Introduction to the NETCDF4 library/Intro_to_NetCDF4.md

-# Exercise 7: Introduction to Seaborn and string splitting
+# Exercise 7: Introduction to the netCDF4 library and NumPy masked arrays

 In today's class we're going to learn about Python's netCDF4 library for dealing with NetCDF files.
 Netcdf is a file format that supports large geospatial array-like data (find out more here: https://www.unidata.ucar.edu/software/netcdf/docs/).
 It is a commonly used format for global climate reanalyses (https://en.wikipedia.org/wiki/Meteorological_reanalysis), for climate/earth system model outputs, and for remote sensing products.